Finn's Anker Solix Batteries Review & Verdict

 Solix X1 battery modules use lithium-iron phosphate chemistry, widely recognised for enhanced safety attributes compared to other commonly available types.

-These systems have an IP65 (AC coupled) or IP66 (hybrid) ingress rating - so suitable for outdoors installation - and an operating temperature range of -20C to +55C.
-Additionally, the X1 boast a C5-M corrosion class rating, meaning they can be used in coastal locations (at least 300m away from the coastline).
+These systems have an IP65 (AC coupled) or IP66 (hybrid) ingress rating — so they are suitable for outdoor installation — and an operating temperature range of -20C to +55C.
+Additionally, the X1 boasts a C5-M corrosion class rating, meaning they can be used in coastal locations.

 In the case of a blackout, switchover time is less than 10ms.
 In off-grid mode, you'll have 6.6kW (AC-coupled or hybrid single phase) or 12.6kW (three-phase hybrid) power output — this requires 3 or more battery modules.
 But note that only the X1 hybrids can be recharged using solar panels during a blackout.

-The X1 features six different energy modes.
-Three are for power management, and another three for further energy efficiency enhancement.
+The X1 features six different energy modes: three for power management, and another three for further energy efficiency enhancement.

 Among the interesting features of Anker Solix is a display on the power module unit that lights up as you approach it; and it's of course accompanied by an app for remote monitoring, management and control.